Languages at Blakehill

 - Each lesson incorporates interactive whiteboard materials, including ample speaking and listening tasks.

 - Each lesson incorporates challenge sections, with different levels of differentiation.

 - Reading and writing activities are offered in all units.
 Some extended reading and writing activities are provided so that native speakers can also be catered for.

 - Every unit will include a grammar concept.

-Pupils at Blakehill progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.
+Pupils at Blakehill progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes, building blocks of language into more complex, fluent and authentic written and oral pieces.

-In addition to our formal lessons, Blakehill also runs two after school clubs for pupils.
+In addition to our weekly Spanish lessons, Blakehill also offers two after school clubs for pupils.
 The first, for pupils in Key Stage 1, introduces pupils to language learning and basic Spanish phrases.
 The second, for pupils in Key Stage 2, builds upon pupil’s initial language skills.
 These two clubs are ran by our external Spanish teacher.

 Our pupils also show a rapidly widening repertoire of language skills, developed during their language teaching throughout Key Stage 2 (focusing on reading, writing, grammar, speaking and listening) which they use to communicate increasingly effectively.
 They develop a linguistic understanding underpinned by a knowledge of how language ‘works’ and how they can begin to link their language learning to that of English (or their native language) and other languages.